We have so many volunteer opportunities to suit your talents and time.

 - Donation Drive for Point Store: In conjunction with their church, organization, community, school, or friends, volunteers will coordinate and organize a donation drive for the Krause point store.
 (Examples: Bath & Body Works Items, shampoo, conditioner, hair products, decoration, make-up foundation, and lip gloss only.)

 - Point Store Volunteer: About once a month, we need help tidying up, re-stocking and occasionally rearranging the point store.

 Mentoring: Mentoring will take place between a young woman and an older, more experienced person acting in a nonprofessional, helping capacity.
 The mentor will provide support for the young woman and advocate for her in special education training meetings.
 Example: Sitting in on educational meetings.

-Chicktime: Volunteers come together every second Saturday of each month to do an activity with the young women at New Life.
+Chicktime: Volunteers come together every second Saturday of each month to do an activity with the young women at Krause.
 Chicktime has included participating in an etiquette class, yoga, a basketball clinic, arts and crafts, and a carnival, as well as crocheting, writing thank you notes to soldiers, packing beans and rice for a food bank, and taking glamour shots.
 Women are welcome to bring their daughters if they are at least 12 years old.

 Christmas Donations: Every year, Upbring is fortunate to receive specific Christmas donations requested by the young women from churches, organizations, communities, schools, and friends.

 - Donation Drive for Christmas: In conjunction with their church, organization, community, school, or friends, volunteers will coordinate and organize a donation drive for specific Christmas gifts.

 - Organization Volunteer: Each young woman requests specific items after the donations are collected, so volunteers help organize and sort the items.